Androz2091/discord-music-bot/README.md

 * Simple & easy to use 🤘
 * Audio filters (bassboost) 🎸
-* YouTube, SoundCloud, Facebook and Vimeo support 🌌
+* YouTube, Facebook and Vimeo support 🌌
 * Slash Commands support 🤖
 * Play in multiple servers at the same time 🚗